Roasting s’mores at it’s best

-I was thinking about how to toast a marshmallow and a complete s’more all on one stick.
-I was trying to figure out a way to make the chocolate softer, other than just waiting for the marshmallow itself to heat up the chocolate, and how to get the graham crackers warm too.
+I thought about roasting s’mores and I discovered toasting a marshmallow is an art form when you can cook a s’more all on one stick.
+Instead, I was trying to figure out a way to make the chocolate softer, other than just waiting for the marshmallow itself to heat the chocolate and how to get the graham crackers warm too.

 I decided to try toasting it on the Rolla Roaster and felt like I had discovered gold!
 My dad was so proud too.
 This is what happens when you’re from a family of campfire enthusiasts.

-Most exciting of all, this is one more way the Rolla Roaster is making campfires revolutionary and you can’t roast marshmallows on sticks this way, has to be custom made on the Rolla Roaster!
+Most exciting, this is one more way the Rolla Roaster is making campfires revolutionary, and you can’t roast marshmallows on sticks this way.
+It has to be custom-made on the Rolla Roaster!
 Here is a video to show you how you can do this.

 The steps to the perfect all in one toasted s’more

-For those of you who like to burn their marshmallows this way of campfire cooking will not work for you but for those who like the marshmallows nice golden brown, it’s perfect!
+This way of campfire cooking will not work for those of you who like to burn their marshmallows, but for those who want the marshmallows nice golden brown, it’s perfect!